Answers to often asked relationship questions

 When you can handle conflict in a healthier way, you have the room to make more positive connections.
 Those positive connections will help bond you to one another, and that, in turn, will make conflict less likely to happen – and easier to handle when it does.

 Long-term relationships require maintenance.
 New love is easy to achieve.
 You can find it on any middle school campus.
 What we want to help you build is a Rock Solid Relationship.
-These relationship tips and online relationship workshops are designed to help you find a deep, meaningful love that lasts a lifetime.
+These relationship tips, answers to your relationship questions, and our online relationship workshops are designed to help you find a deep, meaningful love that lasts a lifetime.

 Can love really last a lifetime?